Renekton442/Yelp-Camp/README.md

 # YelpCamp
-YelpCamp is a RESTful website for campground posts and reviews, builted by HTML, CSS, EJS, BootStrap, Node.js, Express.js and MongoDB.
+YelpCamp is a RESTful website for campground posts and reviews, built by HTML, CSS, EJS, BootStrap, Node.js, Express.js and MongoDB.
 YelpCamp was deployed on Heroku with database on MongoDB Atlas

 ## Specifications
    - Authentication